samheckle/hunter-creative-code-sp-26/class_09.md

 - think about improving your proposal via feedback received
 - begin technical implementation of your project
-- research related artistic works
+- research related artistic works (take a look through [10k drum machines](https://10kdrummachines.com/)! there might be some interesting and relevant projects.)
 - watch coding train videos
 - plan out a visit to a gallery for the extra credit
 - do the reading assignment